+Fixed compensation for service during the year.

+Short-Term Incentive Awards

+- Annual cash award based on Company and individual performance. - Performance metrics measure our achievement of three strategically important corporate goals for the 2021 performance period (weighting): - Expense Target (40%) aligns with our strategic goal of adopting and maintaining an operating model that reduces our run-rate expenses. - Sales (40%) key driver of growth and franchise stability. - Normalized Statutory Earnings (20%) important indicator of financial strength that is used by management to measure our insurance companies' ability to pay future distributions and is reflective of whether our hedging program functions as intended. - DE&I achievements are factored into individual qualitative performance assessments.

+Long-Term Incentive Awards

-Base Salary Fixed compensation for services during the year.
-Short-Term Incentive Awards Annual cash award based on Company and individual performance.
-Performance metrics measure our achievement of three equally weighted and strategically important corporate goals (weighting): Expense Target (40%) - aligns with our strategic goal of adopting and maintaining an operating model that reduces our run-rate expenses.
-Sales (40%) - key driver of growth and franchise stability.
-Normalized Statutory Earnings (20%) - important indicator of financial strength that is used by management to measure our insurance companies' generation of statutory distributable cash flows (sometimes referred to as distributable earnings) and is reflective of whether our hedging program functions as intended.
-Long-Term Incentive Awards LTI vehicle mix is weighted more toward performance-based compensation - 70% Performance Share Units ("PSUs") and 30% Restricted Stock Units ("RSUs") for the CEO; 60% PSUs and 40% RSUs for our other NEOs.
-PSU metrics measure our achievement of two strategic goals over the 2020-2022 performance period (weighting): Statutory Expense Ratio (60%) - measures both expense management and sales growth, two of our key strategic drivers.
-Net Cash Flow to the Holding Company (weighted 40%) - measures our cash flow, which management may prudently deploy for various purposes, including return of capital to stockholders.
+- LTI vehicle mix is weighted more toward performance-based compensation 70% Performance Share Units ("PSUs") and 30% Restricted Stock Units ("RSUs") for the CEO; 60% PSUs and 40% RSUs for our other NEOs. - PSU metrics measure our achievement of two strategic goals over the 2022-2024 performance period (weighting): - Statutory Expense Ratio (60%) measures both expense management and sales growth, two of our key strategic drivers. - Net Cash Flow to the Holding Company (40%) net capital distributions from Brighthouse Financial's operating companies, which strengthens our holding company balance sheet and provides management with flexibility to deploy our capital for various purposes, including return of capital to stockholders.